perlang-org/perlang/docs/download/index.md

 ## Released versions

-There are currently no "released" version of Perlang in that sense.
-We don't feel that the language & tooling is mature even to the point where it would make sense to call the version "0.1.0".
-Hopefully this will change in the future, but there is currently no timeframe available for when this will happen.
+From time to time, we publish a release version of Perlang at https://github.com/perlang-org/perlang/releases.
+These releases are useful if you want to have something a little more "stable" than the automated snapshots, but please be aware that these releases are still not recommended for "production usage" unless you are very brave.

+For most of you, the automated snapshots are more suitable than the release versions, since they include all the latest bug fixes and new features.

+<pre><code class="lang-shell hljs"><span class="hljs-meta">$ </span><span class="bash">curl -sSL https://perlang.org/install.sh | sh -s -- --default-toolchain release</span>
+</code></pre>

+If you have a previous release installed and want to overwrite it, use the following command line:

+<pre><code class="lang-shell hljs"><span class="hljs-meta">$ </span><span class="bash">curl -sSL https://perlang.org/install.sh | sh -s -- --default-toolchain release --force</span>
+</code></pre>

 ## Automated snapshot builds

-Each commit to the `master` branch triggers a build that gets published as a set of `.tar.gz` files at https://builds.perlang.org (CDN sponsored by [Fastly](https://www.fastly.com/) - thank you!).
+In addition to the above, each commit to the `master` branch triggers a build that gets published as a set of `.tar.gz` files at https://builds.perlang.org (CDN sponsored by [Fastly](https://www.fastly.com/) - thank you!).
 These builds are available for Linux, macOS and Windows.

 The easiest way to install the latest build is by using the [perlang-install](https://github.com/perlang-org/perlang/tree/master/scripts/perlang-install) script.
 It works on all supported platforms (Linux (`arm`, `arm64` and `x64`), macOS (`x64`) and Windows (`x64`) - the latter requires a POSIX shell like Git Bash to be available).
 Use it like this:

-[//]: # (Manually create Highlight.js fragments to ensure the space after the dollar sign is not selectable)

 <pre><code class="lang-shell hljs"><span class="hljs-meta">$ </span><span class="bash">curl -sSL https://perlang.org/install.sh | sh</span>
 </code></pre>

-If you have a previous build installed and want to overwrite it, use the following:
+Just as with the stable releses, if you have a previous build installed and want to overwrite it, you need to enable this in the installer.
+Use the following command line:

 <pre><code class="lang-shell hljs"><span class="hljs-meta">$ </span><span class="bash">curl -sSL https://perlang.org/install.sh | sh -s -- --force</span>
 </code></pre>